 a special interest.
 Even media news stories, educational material, books, and

 websites (including this one) typically present only a limited point of

 view.
 Vested interests are ubiquitous and represent only one side of the story.

 It is our responsibility to find and understand the other sides of each story.

 Our understanding is incomplete and unreliable until we can attain and

-comprehend a neutral point of view of the topic.
+neutral point of view of the topic.

 As an example, the website shuteye.com appears to provide valuable information on